 Before you go

-Before you hit the streets to get your shopping on, I always suggest that you take the time to create a list of what you are looking for.
+Before you hit the streets to go shopping, I always suggest that you take the time to create a list of what you are looking for.
 There have been so many times that I’ve gone on a shopping trip, and end up finding nothing at all because I don’t have an idea of my mission of the day.
 Too many choices without a clear sense of direction can be a recipe for disaster and also a waste of money if you end up buying something you eventually won’t have much use for!

 If you’re not much of a list maker, at least try to find some photos of styles you like and that you’d like to emulate.
-Checking out websites like Tumblr, or applications like Instagram, to gain inspiration is normally where I start, if I want some help figuring out what styles I like.
+Checking out websites like Tumblr or Instagram can inspire you it is normally where I start, if I want some help figuring out what styles I like.

 1. Thanx God I’m a V.I.P.

 While this store is definitely on the high end of my budget, their selection and organization is definitely a plus.

 The store is owned and run by a former night life organizer, which may be one of the reasons why there is such a cool and trendy vibe here, as soon as you walk in the door!

 With racks color coordinated to the extreme, Thanx God is an OCD lovers paradise.
 Everything in the shop is of very good quality, making their collection ready to wear, right from the rack.

 Expect to pay between 100-300 euros for a single item in this shop.